 This includes not only feedback from the original pastors I contacted, but also from many who emailed or commented since last week’s post.
 And for every quote listed here, there’s another I didn’t have space to include.

 Apparently this struck a nerve.
 So I created a new blog, titled QUITE-imaginatively “What Pastors Wish You Knew,” for you to continue sharing (venting?) and hopefully even encouraging each other (or just liking individual posts on FB and hoping your elders will see).
-Visit that …
+Visit …